warmana/cloudant-docs-fork/docs2017/src/api/search.md

     "type":"city"
 }
 ```
+{:screen}

-> ... as well as a design document with a search index for them.
+_Example of a design document containing a search index for the geographic data:_

 ```
 function(doc) {